 Having biked the 6 kms to the bridge, we walked our bikes into the woods and found a place to lock them down.
 It was at this point I knew that Doug had no shortage of leg power, as he produced an enormous steel chain lock to secure our rides, weighing about least fifteen pounds!
 We then set off to explore the Hydraulic Creek Valley.

 The enchanting nature of this forest became swiftly apparent.
 I had been told of the route by friend Ralf Kelman, who had first reconnoitred the area some years ago.
-Now, a route had been constructed by North Shore Hikers member Gabriel Mazoret up to the Lynn Ridge junction.
-Gabriel was and is something of a legend among trail builders; I’ve still not managed to get to know him very well.
+Now, a route had been blazed by North Shore Hikers member Gabriel Mazoret up to the Lynn Ridge junction.
+Gabriel was, and still is, something of a legend among trail builders; I’ve still not managed to get to know him very well.
 His work, it must be said, is admirable, as he has a real sense of taking the path of least erosion and resistance that is obvious as you hike the trail.

 The trail wastes no time gaining elevation from its beginnings at about 240m.
 The forest on that morning was swirling with mist.
 You had the sense that it was not going to rain, but that you would certainly be getting wet.

 There were quite a few trees that had escaped early twentieth century logging.
 As goes the story, a fire in 1936 halted logging in the valley, and afterward it was no longer viable to resume operations when it was over.
-One Douglas Fir we found was well over 8 feet in diameter, as pictured above here, tall, straight, and true.
-It was among the biggest Doug had seen before and he was duly impressed.
+One Douglas fir we found, tall, straight, and true, was well over eight feet in diameter!
+It was among the biggest trees Doug had seen at the time, and he was duly impressed.

 The sounds of nature were everywhere as we walked.
 An eagle screeched from high above, and woodpeckers could be heard hammering on the trees in search of food, while the sound of ravens echoed off the walls of the canyon.
 We shared a mutual appreciation of the relative silence and lost ourselves in the efforts of the hike.